 First isolated by Benjamin Schenck in 1898, sporotrichosis is a rare zoonotic (transmissible to humans and other animals) fungal infection of humans and animals.
-It is caused by the fungus Sporothrix schenckii which is present in soil, wood, living and decaying plant material.
+It is caused by the fungus Sporothrix schenckii which is present in the soil, wood, living and decaying plant material.
 Infection occurs in a range of hosts which include humans where it is known as rose gardener’s disease.
 Outdoor workers such as farmers, forestry workers, gardeners, and nursery employees are at the highest risk.
 Dogs, camels, dolphins, horses, cattle, and pigs have also been infected.
 However, infection occurs most often in cats.

 Sporothrix schenckii is dimorphic, which means it exists in two forms.
-On vegetation, it forms mycelia, long thread-like filaments, while in tissue it converts to a yeast.
+On vegetation, it forms mycelia, long thread-like filaments, while in the tissue it converts to yeast.
 It can survive for months or years in the environment.

 Sporotrichosis is most common in outdoor cats, especially males who are more prone to fighting.

 - Cutaneous – Single fixed nodule or lesion which develops at the inoculation site.

 - Multifocal or Disseminated Cutaneous – Lesions which involve two anatomic sites.

 - Lymphocutaneous – Left untreated, cutaneous sporotrichosis can progress to lymphocutaneous.
 Nodules or lesions develop at the entry site, which then travels through the lymphatic system where new nodules and lesions develop along the lymphatic chain.